 2. Virani SS, Alonso A, Aparicio HJ, et al: Heart Disease and Stroke Statistics–2021 Update: A Report From the American Heart Association.
 Circulation 143(8):e254–e743, 2021. doi: 10.1161/CIR.0000000000000950

 The fatty streak is the earliest visible lesion of atherosclerosis; it is an accumulation of lipid-laden foam cells in the intimal layer of the artery.

 The atherosclerotic plaque is the hallmark of atherosclerosis; it is an evolution of the fatty streak and has 3 major components:

 A connective tissue matrix that may contain thrombi in various stages of organization and calcium deposits

 Atherosclerotic plaque formation

-All stages of atherosclerosis—from initiation and growth to complication of the plaque—are considered an inflammatory response to injury mediated by specific cytokines.
+All stages of atherosclerosis—from initiation and growth to complication of the plaque (eg, myocardial infarction, stroke) —are considered an inflammatory response to injury mediated by specific cytokines.
 Endothelial injury is thought to have a primary initiating or inciting role.